14 05, 2026

 29 04, 2025

-Mapping CSF Patterns To Improve Early Autism Diagnosis and Intervention 2025 Award: $51,690 Cerebrospinal fluid (CSF) is a clear fluid that circulates through the nervous system, playing a key role in brain development, nutrient delivery, and immune surveillance.
+Cerebrospinal Fluid Dynamics in Infants Later Diagnosed with ASD: Implications for Early Diagnosis and Treatment Development 2025 Award: $51,690 Cerebrospinal fluid (CSF) is a clear fluid that circulates through the nervous system, playing a key role in brain development, nutrient delivery, and immune surveillance.
 Infants who are later diagnosed with autism often show an increase in CSF volume, but the causes of this increase remain unknown.
 In this project, we will investigate how CSF moves in the brains of these infants using advanced MRI techniques.
 Tracking early changes in CSF dynamics may reveal important biomarkers and enhance our understanding of how disrupted CSF motion contributes to autism.
 These findings will be a critical first step toward developing earlier diagnostic tools and targeted interventions.
-Need/Problem: Cerebrospinal fluid (CSF) is a clear fluid that circulates through the nervous system, supporting brain development, nutrient delivery, and immune protection. [...]
+Need/Problem: Cerebrospinal fluid (CSF) is a clear fluid that circulates through the nervous system, supporting brain [...]

 29 04, 2025

-Improving Developmental Outcomes for Rural Toddlers Through Family Navigation 2025 Award: $53,800 Long delays to diagnosis and treatment are unfortunately common for many families with autistic toddlers, especially those living in rural areas.
+Expediting access to autism specific intervention for young autistic children living in rural North Carolina: a pilot study 2025 Award: $53,800 Long delays to diagnosis and treatment are unfortunately common for many families with autistic toddlers, especially those living in rural areas.
 Our study investigates whether a systems-focused intervention can reduce these treatment delays and improve developmental outcomes for young children with autism.
 Join us in advancing faster, more effective, and family-centered autism care.
 Need/Problem: Early diagnosis of autism is important, however, it must be followed by starting autism-specific treatments quickly to help children meet their developmental goals.
 Unfortunately, many families, especially those in rural areas, face long delays in getting these treatments due to a lack of specialists, travel difficulties, and less awareness about autism service availability.
-We need a family-centered approach to help these families overcome these barriers and get the care they need sooner.
-Grant [...]
+We need a family-centered approach to help these families overcome these [...]

 29 04, 2025